‘Bachelor In Paradise’ Fans’ Hearts Melt Over John Paul Jones’ Prom Date Surprise For Tayshia Adams

 The adorable prom date had Bachelor in Paradise fans changing their tune about JPJ, who many had previously thought was too immature for Tayshia.

-A cute photo from the date was posted n the official Bachelor in Paradise Instagram page, where JPJ and Tayshia were declared the “king and queen” of the Paradise prom.
+A cute photo from the date was posted on the official Bachelor in Paradise Instagram page, where JPJ and Tayshia were declared the “king and queen” of the Paradise prom.

 Several friends from the ABC dating franchise commented on the post, including Nicole Lopez-Alvar, who wrote, “I’M A PROUD MOM.”